uiag/DLRT-Testing/README.md

  - dataFigure1.xlsx (modified data for Figure 1.2 - original data under 'https://epochai.org/data/pcd')
  - rename.py (used to rename some data)

+I added the folder "graphics", which includes all the figures used for the thesis.
+In "CreditRetirement_GSM19660.pdf" one can find the carbon offset certificate.

 Additionally I made some minor changes to "mnist_DLRT.py", "mnist_DLRT_fr.py", "mnist_reference.py" and "dense_layers.py" to make some of my experiments possible.
 For example I added the possibility of regularization.

 Furthermore I added the folders "finishedTests", which contains raw data for all tests with a dataset size of 5K-1K, and "finishedTestsFullSet", which contains data for all tests with a dataset size of 60K-10K. "wrongTests" contains only unusable data.